 The qualifying examination will consist of the written component plus an oral examination that focuses on the written component but can encompass even broader issues of relevance.

-The written component of the qualifying examination will consist of a Major Area Paper (MAP) that is an integrative review of an area of study that typically has been the focus of the student's research for the past several years.
+The written component of the qualifying examination will consist of a Major Area Paper (MAP) that is an integrative review of an area of study that typically has been the focus of the student's research for the past few years.
 It should have the scope and length of review articles that appear in the Annual Review of Neuroscience.
 The purpose of the qualifying exam is to evaluate breadth and depth of knowledge in the research domain; it is not as focused on issues of experimental design.
+The paper should be distributed to the committee two weeks prior to the meeting.

 The qualifying examination must be held no later than May 1st of the third year.
-The paper should be distributed to the committee two weeks prior to the meeting.
-For that examination, the student will meet with the Qualifying Committee.
-Students who fail to meet this requirement by the May 1st deadline may be terminated from the program.
-One focus of the meeting will be the written product with additional foci introduced at the discretion of the committee.
+Students who fail to meet this requirement by the May 1st deadline may be put on probation or terminated from the program.
+One focus of the meeting will be the written product, though additional foci such as the student's fundamental knowledge in the concepts and methodologies of neuroscience may also be queried at the discretion of the committee.